Ukrainians

 Ukrainians (українці, /uk/) are an East Slavic ethnic group native to Ukraine.
-Their native tongue is Ukrainian, and the majority adhere to Eastern Orthodoxy, forming the second largest ethno-linguistic community.
+Their native tongue is Ukrainian, and the majority adhere to Eastern Orthodoxy.
 At around 46 million worldwide, Ukrainians are the second largest Slavic ethnic group after Russians.

 Ukrainians have been given various names by foreign rulers, which have included Polish–Lithuanian Commonwealth, the Habsburg monarchy, the Austrian Empire, and then Austria-Hungary.
 The East Slavic population inhabiting the territories of modern-day Ukraine were known as Ruthenians, referring to the territory of Ruthenia; the Ukrainians living under the Russian Empire were known as Little Russians, named after the territory of Little Russia.

 The ethnonym Ukrainian, which was associated with the Cossack Hetmanate, was adopted following the Ukrainian national revival of the late 18th century.
-The Cossacks are frequently emphasized in modern Ukrainian identity and symbolism, such as in the Ukrainian national anthem.
+The Cossacks are frequently emphasised in modern Ukrainian identity and symbolism, such as in the Ukrainian national anthem.
 Citizens of Ukraine are also called Ukrainians regardless of ethnicity, and many identify themselves as a civic nation.